watatomo/tomoya.moe/_posts/sanctuary/index.md

 ---
 title: "Sanctuary"
 description: "Ra<span className='noCase'>*</span>bits and fine were participating in the Kanto qualifying rounds.
 Tomoya wakes up from a nightmare and finds himself not at the inn he was staying at, but in an unknown alleyway.
 Confused, he looks around, only to find an unconscious Wataru..."
-descPlain: "Ra*bits and fine were participating in the Kanto qualifying rounds.
-Tomoya wakes up from a nightmare and finds himself not at the inn he was staying at, but in an unknown alleyway.
-Confused, he looks around, only to find an unconscious Wataru..."
 descSource: "https://twitter.com/ensemble_stars/status/1436932590632677442"
 story: "sanctuary"
 newEra: true